 15. Potatoes/Sweet Potatoes

-Potatoes are nutrient and calorie dense, and can be prepared in many ways.
+Potatoes are nutrient and calorie dense and can be prepared in many ways.
+They get a bad reputation but both traditional potatoes and sweet potatoes are excellent sources of many nutrients and very kid friendly.

 – Cut them into fries which most picky toddler would love (with a side of ranch or ketchup, most likely).